What are the benefits of a structured settlement over a lump-sum payment?

 Payments do not have to be in equal amounts.
 Someone who will need a new wheelchair every three years might elect to receive a larger payment every 36 months to help defray the cost (this would presumably be in addition to the regular payments).

 A structured settlement's inherent flexibility means that it is well-suited to compensate people for a wide variety of injuries and subsequent needs.
 Your attorney or a structured settlement consultant will be able to explain additional details as they apply to your particular case.

 Why were structured settlements created?

 Historically, damages paid because of an injury lawsuit came in the form of a single lump sum.
 This kind of payment, especially in catastrophic injury cases, often placed the injured party and their family in a difficult financial position.
 With the victim focused on adapting to a new lifestyle, there often was not the time nor knowledge to manage large sums of money.

 That can lead to serious trouble.
 A person who loses funds intended to cover a lifetime of medical care runs the risk of losing medical care and ultimately their independence.
 They also risk winding up on public assistance.
 For this reason, in 1982, a bipartisan coalition of legislators in Congress came together to pass legislation that amended the federal tax code.
 Their action, The Periodic Payment Settlement Act of 1982 (Public Law 97-473), formally recognized and encouraged the use of structured settlements in physical injury cases.

-Who determines the amount of payments and the payment schedule?
+Who determines the number of payments and the payment schedule?